altmp/docs/docs/ClientAPI.md

 # Client API

-This documentation has been automatically generated based on source code from branch `vadzz/dev` at Sat, 16 Feb 2019 23:09:18 GMT
+This documentation has been automatically generated based on source code from branch `vadzz/dev` at `Sat, 16 Feb 2019 23:09:18 GMT`

 **DISCLAIMER**: Current Client API and documentation is in heavy Work In Progress!
-Documentation doesn't contains all available functions and can contains a misleading information
+Documentation doesn't contains all available features and it can contains a misleading information

 ## Utils